metruzanca/metruzanca/fish.md

 Tired of endlessly tweaking your shell configuration?
 Fish offers a refreshingly opinionated and powerful experience right out of the box.

 I love the Fish shell for several reasons, the first being the **out-of-box experience is best in class**.
 You don't need to go crazy with plugins or hell even a status line tool like `oh-my-zsh`.
 You can just get to work.
 Fish comes with so many nice features that make moving around in the terminal so pleasant.

-To name a few:
+> [!example]- To name a few

-- Superior shell completions: not only do you get inline documentation, pulled straight for the man page, but the tab completion and options picking experience is just implemented better than all other shells.
+> - Superior shell completions: not only do you get inline documentation, pulled straight for the man page, but the tab completion and options picking experience is just implemented better than all other shells.
-- Navigation shortcuts: `alt/option/super+left_arrow/right_arrow` will move between your cd history, so going back and forwards is very quick.
+> - Navigation shortcuts: `alt/option/super+left_arrow/right_arrow` will move between your cd history, so going back and forwards is very quick.
-- Command history: Fish proactively suggests commands based on history and completions as you type.
+> - Command history: Fish proactively suggests commands based on history and completions as you type.
 Pressing `up` will of course like all shells cycle your commands, but if you type a command e.g. `cd` and then press `up` you'll filter to all usages of `cd` only.
 And this also includes if you've used cd at the end of your command e.g. if you've piped into it.
-    - Additionally, pressing `super`+`up` will cycle thru the parameters of your previous commands and you can do this at any point, so if you have a path in a previous command, you don't have to copy paste that path, you can just cycle to it with this shortcut.
+>    - Additionally, pressing `super`+`up` will cycle thru the parameters of your previous commands and you can do this at any point, so if you have a path in a previous command, you don't have to copy paste that path, you can just cycle to it with this shortcut.
-- Abbreviations: like aliases, but unlike them, they expand after you use them.
+> - Abbreviations: like aliases, but unlike them, they expand after you use them.
 This way your shell history will always be readable.
 You will never ask yourself: "I deleted cmd, what did that alias do again?"
-- Syntax Highlighting: Fish has syntax highlighting by default.
+> - Syntax Highlighting: Fish has syntax highlighting by default.
 It's a small but significant UX improvement.
-- Oh and its just faster.
+> - Oh and its just faster.
 Even before the RustBTW rewrite.
-- And many more that I can't remember but use every day due to muscle memory.
+> - And many more that I can't remember but use every day due to muscle memory.

-> Caveat: Nushell is very compelling too as it has very comparable UX to Fish, but fish is a more familiar shell.
+> > Caveat: Nushell is very compelling too as it has very comparable UX to Fish, but fish is a more familiar shell.
 Nushell completely changes the paradigm and offers features that might not interest you.
 Worth noting that both Nu and Fish have their own shell language.

 Another reason is **configuration**.
 Yes, Fish has its own scripting language which makes it not POSIX compliant.
 Most make this out to be a bigger deal than it actually is.
 People complain about it being a poor choice for scripting and issues with portability.
 The solution to both of these, is to use fish-lang for only its designed purpose.